bacalhau-project/bacalhau/docs/examples/data-engineering/csv-to-avro-or-parquet/index.md

 ## Containerize Script with Docker

 :::info
-You can skip this section entirely and directly go to running on bacalhau
+You can skip this section entirely and directly go to running on Bacalhau
 :::

 To build your own docker container, create a `Dockerfile`, which contains instructions to build your image.